811337/811337.github.io/GemGame/README.md

 # GemGame

 ## Description
-A number is randomly generated to for users to get to.
-Users have the option of clicking 4 gems with ramdomly assigned numbers, adding them togehter.
+A number is randomly generated for users to get.
+They have the option of clicking 4 gems with ramdomly assigned numbers, adding them for their total.

 ## Demo